Skip to Content

 We’re all familiar with dual tires on the rear axle of trucks, buses, and larger motorhomes.
-You’ve probably heard of a “dually” pickup truck, which gets that nickname from the double set of tires on each side of the drive axle.
+And you’ve probably heard of a “dually” pickup truck, which gets that nickname from the same double set of tires on each side of the drive axle.
+But what kind of tires are super singles, and how do they compare to a dual-tire setup?
+What are the pros and cons of using a single, larger tire in place of two?
+Let’s take a look and explore their best uses for RVers.

 What Is a Super Single Tire?

-A super single is one large, heavy-duty tire with a wide base that’s able to take the place of typical dual tires.
-It’s built to carry the same weight as two normal duals, replacing two tires with one.
+A super single is a large, heavy-duty tire with a broad base that can replace a set of dual tires.
+It’s built to carry the same weight as two regular duals, replacing two tires with one.
 “One Big Tire” = “Super Single Tire.”
+Super singles have been around for over 20 years and are most commonly associated with farming equipment, construction equipment, long-haul trucks, and serious off-roaders.

 What Are the Advantages of Super Single Tires?